crodier/software-blog/_posts/2023-09-22-message-formats.md

 The binary wire format for protobuf is like the GZIP data without needing to zip the keys.
 Protobufs avoids the compression which saves CPU cost of compressing keys.

+### Data structure is well known

+The schema file will give IntelliJ or PyCharm awareness of the structure of the User.
+With JSON we generally will lack such schema.
+There are major benefits to having a well known sturcutre and format of fields in your code with this code awareness.
+This in itself is in my view reason enough to use Protobufs for all messaging.
+Combined with the performance benefits, protobufs becomes a no-brainer for all but trivial applications.

 ## Binary alternatives